 The Martin Wood Products Site is located at 2105 North Airport Street in the City of Spokane in Spokane County, Washington.
-The Site is bordered by railroad tracks and residential properties to the south, and Spokane International Airport property to the north.
+The Site is bordered by railroad tracks and residential properties to the south, and Spokane International Airport (Felts Field) property to the north.
 A vicinity map is available as Appendix 6.1 and a site plan is available as Appendix 6.2.
-Following remedial activities that took place 2001, a restrictive covenant was recorded for the property and the Site received a No Further Action determination.

-In the late 1940s the Site was occupied by an aluminum roofing, siding and house trim manufacturing company.
+In the late 1940s the Site was occupied by an aluminum roofing, siding, and house trim manufacturing company.
 An electrical transmission line contractor operated at the Site from approximately 1955 to 1987.
-Other tenants that have occupied portions of the Site include an auto body repair and painting shop and an asphalt maintenance company.
+Other tenants that have occupied portions of the Site include autobody repair and painting shop and an asphalt maintenance company.

-Operations of the Site since 1987 have included M&M Autobody occupying the southeastern portion of the building and northern portion of the property (used for car storage) and the Pavement Maintenance Corporation occupying the remainder of the building, and a large open face building on the western portion of the property.
+Operations of the Site since 1987 have included M&M Autobody occupying the southeastern portion of the building and northern portion of the property (used for car storage) and the Pavement Maintenance Corporation occupying the remainder of the building and a large open face building on the western portion of the property.

 In June 1999, all Site buildings were demolished.
-Following remedial activities at the Site, a bulk propane distribution facility was constructed at the Site.
+Following remedial activities at the Site, a bulk propane distribution facility was constructed at the Site, which remains today.